praetorian-inc/noseyparker/crates/vectorscan-sys/README.md

 Other features too, like the Chimera PCRE library, test code, benchmark code, and supporting utilities are disabled.

 The source of Vectorscan 5.4.8 is included here in the `vectorscan` directory.
-The source of Boost version 1.83.0 is also included in the `vectorscan/include/boost` directory.
+The partial source of Boost version 1.84.0 is also included in the `vectorscan/include/boost` directory.
+Only the parts of Boost required by Vectorscan are included.

 The Vectorscan sources were patched for a few reasons: